khmarbaise/octopress/source/_posts/2014/07/2014-07-16-mojo-appassembler-maven-plugin-version-1-dot-8-1-released.md

 Bugs:

- * [MAPPASM-121] - Generated script should be set executable (or allow for a umask to be defined).
+ * {% chjl MAPPASM-121 %} - Generated script should be set executable (or allow for a umask to be defined).
- * [MAPPASM-228] - [Daemon *nix template] Params of tr command must be quoted
+ * {% chjl MAPPASM-228] - [Daemon *nix template %} Params of tr command must be quoted
- * [MAPPASM-234] - Make unix scripts executable, but not world-writable, i.e. 0755 (on unix)
+ * {% chjl MAPPASM-234 %} - Make unix scripts executable, but not world-writable, i.e. 0755 (on unix)

 Improvements:

- * [MAPPASM-230] - Failed to create directory for log/temp files
+ * {% chjl MAPPASM-230 %} - Failed to create directory for log/temp files
- * [MAPPASM-233] - Change integration tests according to maven-invoker-plugin 1.9 (mavenVersion) in verify.groovy
+ * {% chjl MAPPASM-233 %} - Change integration tests according to maven-invoker-plugin 1.9 (mavenVersion) in verify.groovy

 Wish:

- * [MAPPASM-54] - make unix scripts executable (on unix)
+ * {% chjl MAPPASM-54 %} - make unix scripts executable (on unix)

 Enjoy,